-Men of the Trees (MOTT) is a Registered Environmental Charity.

-At 30 September 2016, Chris Ferreira was a director of CNCF and also a director of MOTT.
-Mr Ferreira does not have a beneficial interest in MOTT.
+Trillion Trees (formerly Men of the Trees (MOTT)) is a Registered Environmental Charity.
+At 30 September 2017, Chris Ferreira was a director of CNCF and also a director of Trillion Trees.
+Mr Ferreira resigned from CNCF in November 2017.
+He does not have a beneficial interest in Trillion Trees MOTT.